RickStrahl/BlogPosts/2022-10/Use-ShadowCopyDirectory-on-IIS-with-ASP.NET-To-Avoid-WebDeploy-Locking-Issues/UseShadowcopydirectoryOnIisWithAspNetToAvoidWebdeployLockingIssues.md

 All of this works very well and has eliminated any publish errors for me due to file locking.
 This is a simple fix for an annoying problem and I'm very glad to see Shadow Copying again supported for publishing.

 Again: **Yay!**

+### Caveat: Permissions Required for ShadowCopy Folder!
+In order for shadow copying to work you have to make sure that the IIS Application Pool Identity account has full access to create folders, and write files in the ShadowCopy folder.

+It's best to create the folder that will be used and then assign the appropriate full access permissions to that folder.

+#### ApplicationPoolIdentity: Choose a different Account
+Note that this can be problematic if you use the default `ApplicationPoolIdentity` account, which isn't a standard Windows account and that has practically no machine rights whatsoever.
+It won't be covered even if you were to assign `EveryOne` for full rights on the ShadowCopy folder (which I wouldn't recommend in any situation - be precise with your full rights assignments!).

+`ApplicationPoolIdentity` also doesn't show up in the Windows account list so you can't easily assign permissions to a folder for it.
+There are ways to make that work (using raw ACLs), but it's probably easier to switch to an explicit account for your application pool either by creating a new account with the exact permissions you need or using one of the Windows generic accounts like `NetworkService`.

 ### Potential Problems with Shadow Copying
 While Shadow Copying has fixed all of my issues, and I haven't run into any issues personally, it's important to point out that **there can potentially be some issues** that have to do with timing the file copy operation properly and the new location assemblies run out of.